Korean Cafe Guide 2026: Best Areas, Prices & Cafe-Hopping Tips

 To maximize enjoyment without breaking the bank, consider these savvy tips:

-- Visit on Weekdays: Weekend surcharges and longer waiting times can be avoided by visiting during the week.
-I found my weekday trips came with the added bonus of quieter settings, making for more intimate experiences.
+• Visit on Weekdays: Weekend surcharges and longer waiting times can be avoided by visiting during the week.
+Weekday afternoons are usually easier for photos, seating, and slower cafe-hopping routes.

 Always check and compare prices to ensure you’re getting the best value possible for your trip.